tassadarsy/CIFAR-10-Project/README.md

   + v2.0: The model with 4 layers.
 Dropout is added with a constant rate 0.3.
   + v2.1: Data argumentation added into the pre-processing steps.
   + v3.0: The model with 6 layers.
 Also batch normalization is added into the model and activation function changed to elu.
 Dropout rate is changed to 0.2, 0.3 and 0.4, respectively.
-  + v4.0: Max pooling focus on edges detection hence we try average pooling and improve around 5% accuracy.
+  + v4.0: Max pooling focuses on edges detection hence average pooling is adopted which improves around 5% accuracy.

 + Remark: Data is imported by keras commmands.